FiteAnalytics/sdk/README.md

 1. YAML configuration file formatted as described above (optional)
 2. .env file formatted as described above (optional)
+3. asyncio keyword to initialize an asynchronous client (optional)
 ##### Output

 Returns a class object with member functions for invoking the various API methods